jjnanthakumar/py-stone-paper-scissor/README.md

 Have some fun by playing this game......
 Simple U can play this game in your own machine

+***IF U HAVE ANY IDE'S LIKE VISUAL STUDIO OR PYCHARM ETC..
+THEN DONT FOLLOW THESE STEPS AND U CAN EASILY RUN THIS CODE WITH ONE CLICK IN IDE'S****

 step1:--> You need to install python(any version > 3.0) on your machine and you can find download link below
           https://www.python.org/downloads/  # Note: Based on Your OS choose..(it can be windows, Linux, Mac etc..)